Debt Management Plan (DMP) Guide 2026 - Complete UK Overview

 Debt Relief Order

-Legal Status Court-approved
+Legal Status Formal insolvency order

 Duration 12 months

-Credit Impact 6 years exactly
+Credit Impact Usually recorded for 6 years from approval

 Eligibility Strict income/asset limits

-Cost £90 one-time fee
+Cost No application fee

 Advantages of Debt Management Plans